nwutils/nw-vue3-boilerplate/README.md

 ## Updating Vue-DevTools

-When you first run `npm install`, you will get the latest stable Vue-DevTools.
-However, future `npm install`s will not re-download the latest Vue-DevTools.

-To update your version of Vue-DevTools run `npm run update:vue-devtools`.

-This will delete the existing version and download the latest version of Vue-DevTools, then apply tweaks for it to work in NW.js.
+At time of writing, Vue-DevTools v6 has just been released.
+It is a major re-write and there are many reports of it being buggy.
+So for now I've changed the repo to use a pinned version of the last V5 release.
+If you are reading this in the future, you can try changing `nw-vue-devtools-5` with `nw-vue-devtools-prebuilt`.
+That dependency will download the latest Vue-DevTools from the Chromium Web Store and then patch it to work in NW.js.
+Make sure to update all references from `nw-vue-devtools-5` to `nw-vue-devtools-prebuilt` in the `package.json`.
+There is also a `npm run update:vue-devtools` script that will delete it and re-download latest from the web store if you are using the prebuilt version.

 ## Alternatives